-The Long Island Music Hall of Fame Announces 2018 Scholarship Recipients
+The Long Island Music and Entertainment Hall of Fame Announces 2018 Scholarship Recipients

 Phillip Barsky from Manhasset High School.
 He’s a lyric baritone who will be attending the Peabody Institute of the Johns Hopkins University, where he’ll major in Voice Performance.
 Phillip states: “I’m looking forward to focusing on opera as a vocal performance major… I intend to fully exploit all the performance opportunities available at the Conservatory and in the greater Baltimore community.
 As opera is a more recently acquired interest of mine, I expect to expand my repertoire with the world-renowned faculty at Peabody.
 I will be studying with baritone William Sharp.”.
 His accomplishments and awards include NY All State Choir soloist 2017, Long Island Choral Society Young Artists Competition – First Place, a partial scholarship to the Queens Summer Vocal Institute and Johns Hopkins University’s Premiere Talent Scholarship.